 Skye Basecamp, Lime Park, Broadford, Isle of Skye IV49 9AE

 Price per night:Seasonal from £20pp.
-Discounts for groups/sole use.
+Discounts for longer stays and exclusive use.

 Directions:See Google map on our website.
 In Broadford turning off the main A87 is well sign-posted.
 Follow this road round to the right for 100m (in direction of the primary school).
 Basecamp is on the corner beside the red phone & postboxes.
 Large car-park immediately opposite.
 Please double park in our space rather than upsetting local residents.

 - Train to Kyle of Lochalsh or Mallaig with local buses to Skye, Direct coaches from Inverness and Glasgow.

 - Long Distance Walks LEJOG Land's End to John O'Groats by bike

 Bunkhouses Accessible to disabled people Mountains in the UK By the Sea Skye & The Hebrides

 Access: We have ramped access round the back of the hostel Bedroom: There is a fully wheelchair accessible bedroom on the ground floor Bathroom: The accessible room is within easy reach of the wetroom ..Click for photos and more

 Skye Basecamp Outdoor Pursuits Bunkhouse is THE ideal location to explore the Isle of Skye .

 * Mountain & sea views, otters if you’re lucky. * Private en suite rooms. * Bunks in small shared dorms. * Great drying room. * Huge well equipped self catering kitchen. * Friendly knowledgeable staff. * Over 16’s only sorry!